-When the gain is set to "LOW", the slope for changing the set point is ~95 mK/V.
+When the gain is set to "LOW", the slope for changing the set point is $\sim$ 95 mK/V.

 When the gain is set to "HIGH", turn the set point to the lowest desired temperature.
 Apply a voltage between -10V and 10V to TEMP SERVO INPUT to adjust the set point temperature.
 With this configuration, you can sweep the set point all the way from the low-temperature limit (-1°C) to the high-temperature limit (58°C).
-NOTE that the Vescent Photonics Lasers should not be operated above $50^{\circ}C$ or below the dew point for your laboratory conditions.
+NOTE that the Vescent Photonics Lasers should not be operated above $50^{\circ}C$ .
 The slope for changing the set point is $\sim$ 9 K/V.